-- 31. Following the investigations and reports described above, on 7 December 2017 the IOC notified the Athlete that disciplinary proceedings before the IOC DC had been initiated against him. - 32.
+- 30. Following the investigations and reports described above, on 7 December 2017 the IOC notified the Athlete that disciplinary proceedings before the IOC DC had been initiated against him. - 31.
 The IOC enclosed with its letter a large number of documents, including the Independent Person ("IP") dossier for the Athlete, forensic expert reports and results of examinations on the Athlete's sample bottles, scientific analyses of the sodium concentrate in the Athlete's urine and DNA analyses.
-The IOC requested written comments from the Athlete by 18 December 2017 and a hearing was set for 20 December 2017. - 33.
+The IOC requested written comments from the Athlete by 18 December 2017 and a hearing was set for 20 December 2017. - 32.
 Shortly before the hearing further information, in the form of written affidavits of Prof. McLaren and Dr. Rodchenkov, was provided to the Athlete.
-On 18 December 2017, the Athlete filed written submissions with the IOC DC, in which he denied the allegations against him. - 34.
+On 18 December 2017, the Athlete filed written submissions with the IOC DC, in which he denied the all egations against him. - 33.
 On 20 December 2017, a hearing took place before the IOC DC at the IOC Headquarters in Lausanne, Switzerland.
-The Athlete participated in the hearing by video and was represented by legal counsel. - 35.
-On 22 December 2017, the IOCDC rendered the operative part of its decision in the Athlete's case.
+The Athlete participated in the hearing by video and was represented by legal counsel. - 34.
+On 22 December 2017, the IOC DC rendered the operative part of its decision in the Athlete's case.
 The IOC DC held that the Athlete had committed ADRVs contrary to Article 2 of the IOC Anti-Doping Rules applicable to the XXII Olympic Winter Games in Sochi in 2014 ("IOC ADR").
-As to the issue of sanctions, the IOC DC: (a) disqualified the Athlete from the competitions he had participated in at the Sochi Games; (b) withdrew the Athlete's diploma and ordered its return to the IOC; (c) disqualified the Russian team from the Men's Relay 4 x
+As to the issue of sanctions, the IOC DC: (a) disqualified the Athlete from the competition he had participated in at the Sochi Games; (b) withdrew the Athlete's diploma and ordered its return to the IOC; and (c) declared the Athlete ineligible to be accredited in any capacity for all editions of the Games of the Olympiad and the Olympic Winter Games subsequent to the Sochi Games. - 35.
+The IOC DC did not issue a reasoned decision with respect to the Athlete.